fffjacquier/notes-app/README.md

 ## TODOs

-1. use currentFolder query to get/set currentFolder

-   how to add it by default after initial load?

-2. refactor the save method to be accessible from page New and Save button inside Note.js
+1. refactor the save method to be accessible from page New and Save button inside Note.js

-3. shorten text to 4 first words + ...
+•• Done
+- fix the save error
+- fix currentFolder
+- get only the first words and fix the date in CurretnFolder